 The grass is only greener where you water it.

 I found it to be very profound.
-We had been talking about the fact that the grass is not always greener when you change major things in your life, whether it is relationships or physical locations or jobs.
+We had been talking how the grass is not always greener when you change major things in your life, whether it is relationships or physical locations or jobs.
 You may think it would be greener just because it is different from what you have now but the reality is that the investment that you put into the new … or the old… is what will make it greener.

 For change to work, you have to make changes yourself